-Figure 2: 2D Hertz contact problem with N_2/S_0 method for an applied pressure P=0.003.
-Absolute displacement errors in L^2 -norm and H^1 -semi-norm and Lagrange multipliers error in L^2 -norm, respect to analytical and refined numerical solutions.
+Figure 2: 2D Hertz contact problem with N_2/S_0 method for an applied pressure P = 0.003.
+Absolute displacement errors in L^2 and H^1 -norms and Lagrange multiplier error in L^2 -norm, respect to analytical and refined numerical solutions.